 Targeted therapy is the use of medicines that target the parts of cancer cells that make them unlike normal cells.
 Or, it targets other cells that help tumors grow.
 Targeted therapy can help when other treatments are not working as well.
 They can also have less-severe side effects than standard chemotherapy medicine.
 There are currently 2 medicines to treat brain tumors.
 They are bevacizumab and everolimus.

-This medicine is a type of targeted therapy known as a monoclonal antibody.
+This medicine is a type known as a monoclonal antibody.
 It’s a lab-made version of an immune protein.
 Antibodies can be made to affect very specific targets.
 This medicine targets a protein called VEGF.
 The protein normally helps tumors create the new blood vessels they need to keep growing.
 Blocking this protein helps limit the size of the tumor.
-When added to chemotherapy, this medicine can help slow the growth of some types of tumors, especially glioblastoma.
-The medicine is given as an infusion into a vein, usually once every 2 weeks.
+When added to chemotherapy, this medicine can help slow the growth of some types of tumors.
+It is often used for glioblastoma.
+The medicine is given as an infusion into a vein.
+This is done usually once every 2 weeks.
 Common side effects can include:

 High blood pressure